Get Back to School … Safely!

 It’s nearly back to school time, and parents everywhere are beginning to shop for the clothing and supplies their kids will need.
 Teachers are preparing lesson plans and stocking up on supplies, summer camps are winding down, and schedules are starting to reflect the upcoming fall season.

 There are a few things you’ll want to remember as you prepare your children to go back to school, including what discussions to have about safety and what products to buy to help your children avoid injury.
-Here are our tips:
+Here are our tips for keeping your children safe at school:

 Family Safety Talks: